jeflem/ananke/doc/src/developers.md

 ## Kore for LTI related features

 Ananke adds LTI capabilities to JupyterHub and Nbgrader.
 Two components are involved:
 * The *Kore service* running as a JupyterHub service provides a REST API for LTI functions.
-Before Ananke 0.5 this serivce also provided a GUI for course and grades management.
+Before Ananke 0.5 this service also provided a GUI for course and grades management.
 * The *Kore lab extension* provides a GUI in JupyterLab for course and grades management starting with Ananke 0.5.

 Note that there is no Jupyter Server extension involved, because LTI functions heavily interact with the authentication process.
 Thus, they have to be implemented globally for the whole JupyterHub.

+**Explanation**
+Kore is a Flask-based web application to manages courses, assignments, grades, and related functionalities through a set of routes and integrations with JupyterHub.
+It handles configuration loading, session management, and various HTTP requests to process user actions like managing courses, sending grades, and handling course data.

+The `grades_route.py` file implements a `/grades` endpoint, which processes grades and sends them securely to an external Learning Management System (LMS).
+It handles JWT-based authentication, reads data from a local Gradebook, and ensures error handling across several steps, including reading configuration files and posting scores.

+The `courses_route.py` file introduces routes for managing courses, including listing active and current courses, copying, backing up, resetting, and deleting courses.
+It interacts with course directories, handles file operations, and modifies JupyterHub configurations for course management.
+The file includes detailed error handling, particularly around system calls and configuration management, and ensures smooth integration with nbgrader for course grading.

+The `assignments_route.py` and `problems_route.py` files define the `/assignments` and `/problems` endpoints for listing and copying assignments and problems respectively.
+They retrieve data and manages file operations to copy assignments/problems between directories, ensuring proper permissions and error handling.

+The `home_route.py` file in combination with the jinja template files is used to render the frontend if the service is accessed via the Hub Control Panel.

 ## Container structure